 Update: For the remainder of 2023, the Downpayment Assistance Program will be limiting its in-house loans to closing cost assistance only.
 The Loan Fund will continue to offer NCHFA Community Partner Loan Pool loans to eligible buyers.
 Information on CPLP loans can be found here.

 Downpayment Assistance can fill the cash gap between the amount of your first mortgage and the total cost to purchase a home.
 While these loan funds can be used for downpayment, they can also be used to cover closing costs or to simply increase your purchasing power.
 To learn more about the program take a look at our brochure.

-MHO’s Self-Help Homeownership Program provides families and individuals the opportunity to achieve the dream of homeownership.
+MHO’s Self-Help Homeownership provides families and individuals the opportunity to achieve the dream of homeownership.
 The Self-Help program brings together a group of four to six qualifying families to work cooperatively to build their homes under the guidance of an MHO construction supervisor.
 All homes are financed with low-interest USDA mortgages, which along with the “sweat equity” construction hours put in by the homeowners, reduces the cost of the homes.
-With the Self-Help program, neighbors work alongside one another to build community from the ground up.
-The program is labor intensive, but also immensely rewarding.
+With the Self-Help program, neighbors work alongside one another to build a community from the ground up.
+The program is labor-intensive, but also immensely rewarding.
 Read what Treva Williams, one of our Self-Help homeowners, has to say.

 Meet Treva, one of our Self-Help homeowners, in this video.